pjn7190/Privilege-Escalation/README.md

 # Privilege-Escalation
-A detailed repo for privilege escalation techniques.
+A detailed repo for privilege escalation techniques and some tips, techniques, scripts to stabilize shell after getting a foothold.